Bronchiectasis

 Introduction

-Bronchiectasis is a chronic condition characterized by irreversible dilatation of bronchi.
-It most commonly presents with an ongoing cough and excess sputum production.
+Bronchiectasis is a chronic lung condition characterised by irreversible dilatation of the bronchi.
+It commonly presents with persistent cough, recurrent infections and excess sputum.

 Case introduction